tenextractor/futo-keyboard-layouts/LayoutSpec.md

 ## Contextual
 ### Overview
 The `ContextualKey` data class represents a contextual key.
-It's shown only in specific keyboard layouts as defined here:
+In specific text field types, it displays a key useful for that text field type, as defined here:
 ```kotlin
         KeyboardId.MODE_EMAIL    to BaseKey(spec = "@", attributes = attributes),
         KeyboardId.MODE_URL      to BaseKey(spec = "/", attributes = attributes),